vishpat/lisp-rs/book/src/evaluator.md

 ### Binary operations

-If the head of the list in the *eval_list* function matches a binary operator, the list is evaluated on the basis of the type of the binary operator, for example
+If the head of the list in the *eval_list* function matches a binary operator, the list is evaluated on the basis of the type of the binary operator, for example:

 ```Lisp
 (+ x y)